artbyoscar/EdgeFormer/README.md

 # Test with a reasoning task
 python examples/unified_features_demo.py --prompt "Solve this step by step: If a rectangle has a length of 8 meters and a width of 5 meters, what is its area and perimeter?" --max_length 200 --use_recurrent --min_iterations 2 --max_iterations 12 --convergence_threshold 0.005 --device cpu --visualize

+# Test with KV cache management only
+python examples/unified_features_demo.py --prompt "EdgeFormer is an efficient transformer implementation that" --max_length 100 --use_kv_cache --device cpu

+# Test with budget forcing only
+python examples/unified_features_demo.py --prompt "Solve this math problem step by step: 5 + 7 * 3 =" --max_length 200 --use_budget --device cpu
 ```

 ## 📚 Documentation